I’ve never sung to anyone before.

 But I sang to my mother.

-In a broken, child-sounding voice, I found myself singing along.
+In a broken, childlike voice, I found myself singing along.

 Sing me back home with a song I used to hear